Lyda Tesauro

 Develop Your Software and Hardware Skills

-The demand for computer, information systems, and software development experts continue to grow as the world becomes more reliant on technology to perform everyday tasks.
-Norwich University’s online Bachelor of Science in Computer Science & Information Systems program can provide students with the mathematics, programming, system design, software engineering, and networking skills to stand out in the growing field.
+You know the demand for computer, information systems and software development experts continues to grow as the world increasingly relies on technology to perform everyday tasks.
+Norwich University’s online Bachelor of Science in Computer Science & Information Systems program can provide you with the mathematics, programming, system design, software engineering and networking skills to stand out in the growing field.
+You can explore computer science and information systems embedded with national security principles, theories and practices, as well as master the underlying mathematics of computer science while building critical thinking, ethics, and leadership skills.

-Six start dates per year offer you the ability to enroll when it fits your schedule.
+Several start dates per year offer you the ability to enroll when it fits your schedule.

 Accreditation & Recognition